Culinary Class Wars: Final Round

-Edward Lee: Tteokbokki semifreddo with a gochugang caramel served with a chamoe-makgeolli "old fashioned."
+Edward Lee: Tteokbokki semifreddo with a gochujang caramel served with a chamoe-makgeolli "old fashioned."

 Inspiration: Edward joined the competition to get in touch with his Korean heritage and noticed how chefs were typically generous with their portions, especially with tteokbokki.
 He realised that this came from a place of love and he made a dish to commemorate the leftover tteokbokki.

 Kwon Seong-joon: Piedmontese-style pistachio-crusted lamb rack with barollo wine sauce, mushrooms and beet and lamb heart ravioli.

 Inspiration: Kwon interpreted his "name" as referring to his life, and as of such wanted to create a dish that represented his entire being.
 The wine was selected due to it both being a vintage from the year he was born, as well as his favourite grape varietal.

 Kwon Seong-joon was declared the winner and won the ₩300 million prize.

+Season 2

+Similar to Season 1, the show was aired as a series of cooking challenges.
+The show began with another 100 chefs, with them competing against each other and the clock.

+Round 1: Black Spoon Elimination Challenge

+The first challenge was similar to last season's opening challenge, with the Black Spoons cooking their signature dishes within 100 minutes to impress at least one of the judges to progress to the next phase, and the White Spoons receiving a bye to progress to the next round.

+This time, only 18 White Spoon chefs were introduced at the start of the season.
+Before the challenge began, two additional chefs joined the cooking as "Hidden White Spoons" - Michelin-starred chef Kim Do-yun, and MasterChef Korea winner Choi Kang-rok.
+Both were White Spoons from Season 1, and had been eliminated in the previous season.
+They were given a chance to be reinstated as White Spoons, with the caveat that both judges needed to approve of their dish.
+If a "Hidden White Spoon" managed to reinstate themselves, the number of Black Spoon Chefs that would be allowed to advance would increase.
+Choi received approval from both judges for his braised eel and vegetables, while Kim only received one yes from judge Paik, eliminating him from the competition.

+Because Choi successfully reinstated himself, the number of Black Spoon Chefs allowed to progress to Round 2 was raised to 19.

+The top 19 Black Spoon Chefs and their dishes are as follows, with the final five being chosen from deferred chefs.